rnbennett/node-wdw-services/README.md

 This service makes a great (and fun) base for trying out JavaScript MVC frameworks including AngularJS and Backbone.js.

-This app is configured to use EJS, which I find easier to use when bootstrapping a single page app that is already written in pure HTML.
-Uncomment line 36 in app.js to enable the index route.

-If you don't plan on bootstrapping with server-side data, you can place static HTML in the public folder, using index.html as an entry point.
+If you don't plan on bootstrapping with server-side data via EJS views, you can place static HTML in the public folder, using index.html as an entry point.

 # Prerequisites